How to Make Condo Boards Successful: The Ultimate Checklist

 Condo records – like meeting minutes and financial statements – are crucial to a condo corporation.
 These records must be organized, up-to-date, and easily accessible to everyone who needs them.
 Directors must remember to start saving corporate records as soon as they join the board – if they wait until they leave the board, it will be too late.

 It pays to be proactive.
-Maintaining building systems proactively identifies small problems before they becoming giant disasters.
-Conducting annual inspections of major building systems costs money in the short-term but pays off in the long run.
-I know of a board of high-rise tower that replaces all the unit furnace filters on an annual basis.
-Replacing filters improves furnace efficiency and prevents damage to more expensive parts.
+Maintaining building systems proactively identifies small problems before they become giant disasters.
+Conducting annual inspections of major building systems costs money in the short-term, but pays off in the long run.
+I know the board of a high-rise condo that replaces the filters in every unit on an annual basis.
+Replacing the filters improves furnace efficiency and prevents damage to more expensive parts.
 As the saying goes, an ounce of prevention is worth a pound of cure.

 Overall, condo boards should strive for balance, proactivity, and transparency.
 Having the proper balance of skills and understanding ensures that the board is knowledgeable and able to get the job done.
 Proactivity and transparency keeps minor issues from becoming more significant.
 By following this checklist, every condo can be successful.

 If you have any questions about this checklist of best practices for condo boards, share them with us on Twitter @BoardSpaceinc #CondoBoardChecklist or our Facebook page.